lstebe/nodered2js/README.md

  -The name of the flowfile must include 'flow' as a substring.
     e.g. my_superflow_for_NodeRed.json

- -The resulting filename then is 'result(not executable).js'
+ -The resulting filename then is 'result(not executable).js' which will be placed in the nodered2js-Folder

- -An existing ResultFile becomes overwritten!
+ -An existing Result File becomes overwritten!